cado-security/product-help/docs/cado/discovery-import/cado-host/script-operation.md

 ```bash
 then sudo curl -s https://cado-public.s3-accelerate.amazonaws.com/cado-host/$version/linux/cado-host --output /tmp/cado-host-67c03a16/cado-host
 ```
-- **Downloads / Forensic Acquisition and Investigation Host using `curl`**:
+- **Downloads Cado Host using `curl`**:
-If `curl` is available, it silently (`-s`) downloads the / Forensic Acquisition and Investigation Host binary from the provided URL and stores it in the newly created directory.
+If `curl` is available, it silently (`-s`) downloads the Cado Host binary from the provided URL and stores it in the newly created directory.
 The file is saved as `/tmp/cado-host-67c03a16/cado-host`.

 ```bash
 elif command -v wget > /dev/null